converga/QA_scripts/README.md

 # QA_scripts
-A few useful tools for web-testing
+A few useful tools for web-testing such as:
+* bomber script to highload-test service